-With so much power, you got to ask yourself when is that ever needed?
+With so much power, you have to ask yourself when is that ever needed?
 Probably not in Bolehland as one is bound to be interrupted by idiots who bought their driver’s licence furthermore speed is limited by widely available portholes.
 But here in Kiwi land, it's perfect.
 Get to the restricted speed in 3.9 with the exhaust fully opened along with no traction control, you won't go fast enough to kill you.

 The Giulia doesn't lag much from the Germans as soft touch materials are present on expected panels.
 Bizarrely enough in today’s world, it doesn't come with a launch control program like its competitors.
 Truth be told, the dna switch as well as the gear knob are neither the prettiest things nor the best to touch.
 A green stitch across the dash can be had and is a nice addition reminding you that it's the fastest version.
-On a contrary, Alfa's infotainment is a little low-res but to really notice, attention is required.
+On the contrary, Alfa's infotainment is a little low-res but to really notice, attention is required.

 Standard seats are a tad harsh like most performance cars, they provide ample of lateral support.
 A touch uncomfortable but you’ll be needing them because passengers will literally sink into them when the throttle is applied.
 To my surprise, this Guilla doesn't ride extremely harsh.
 Having said that, performance saloons do lean towards the firmer side of things.
 However the QV I drove was having section 35 rubbers and does result in substantial road noise even at just above 100 km/h on a gritty patch.